 Studying Biology gives you the chance to learn about what keeps us alive – and the importance of other living beings and the environment around us.
 At Bilborough College, in practical and theoretical lessons taking place in our four specially equipped biology laboratories, our experienced Biology teachers will help develop your scientific awareness and understanding.
 The course is designed to build on the concepts you met at GCSE in an exciting and interesting way.
 You’ll study many aspects of living organisms, including biological molecules, cells, physiology, genetics and the environment.
 You will look at how some of the current biological concepts were developed, and the contribution biologists have made to society.

 To study Biology at Bilborough College, you need GCSE grade B/5 in double science or a B/5 in Biology.
-In addition to this, you need a grade B/5 in Maths and preferably a C/4 in English.
+In addition to this, you need a grade 5 in both Maths and English.

 Our links with HE